freddolino-lab/ipod/README.md

 the results should be checked using the procedure described [above](#testing-reproducibility).

-# TODO: Postprocessing tools
+# Postprocessing tools

-## NOT YET IN THE SINGULARITY CONTAINER

-We also include in this source code distribution the python programs needed for key postprocessing tasks from the accompamying manuscripts, namely those used for calling individual TF binding peaks, calling extended protein occupancy domains (EPODs), and for plotting and consensus clustering of TFs based on their binding profiles.
-Documentation for these programs is included in the postprocessing.md file in this directory.
+We also include in this source code distribution the python programs needed for key postprocessing tasks from the accompamying manuscripts, namely those used for calling IPOD peaks and calling extended protein occupancy domains (EPODs).
+Documentation for these programs is included in the [postprocessing.md file][postproc-doc].

 [exdata]: https://drive.google.com/drive/folders/1wM0EL99ypczDJJn9n-Hpz1zQF_8EmIDV?usp=sharing
 [singularity-link]: https://drive.google.com/drive/folders/1ZxtYSBBaKPQAxMzOF9hmf2ec7epTHaSf?usp=sharing
+[main-cfg-doc]: docs/main_config.md
+[cond-cfg-doc]: docs/condition_config.md
+[postproc-doc]: docs/postprocessing.md